Energy Refunds Explained

 What if I am owed money by a previous energy supplier?

-You energy supplier is supposed to refund you all the money that they owe you when you switch to a new provider.
+You energy supplier is supposed to refund you all the money that they owe you when you switch energy supplier.
 In spite of this, many have failed to do so.
 If you are owed money by your old energy provider, then you should get in touch with them as soon as possible to claim back the money that you’re owed.